 To open a merchant account, merchants partner with acquiring banks or merchant services providers.

-Setting up a Merchant Account
+Opening a Merchant Account

 There are several points to consider before applying for a merchant account.